python-pillow/Pillow/docs/handbook/image-file-formats.rst

     Requires libwebp 0.5.0 or later.

 **icc_profile**
     The ICC Profile to include in the saved file.
-Only supported if the system WebP library was built with webpmux support.

 **exif**
     The exif data to include in the saved file.
-Only supported if the system WebP library was built with webpmux support.

 **xmp**
     The XMP data to include in the saved file.
-Only supported if the system WebP library was built with webpmux support.

 Saving sequences
 ~~~~~~~~~~~~~~~~